Mallku2/lua-gc-redex-model/README.md

 * Desugar directory: the implementation of our desugaring function.
 * Meta-functions directory:
-	* delta.rkt: the implementation of the delta interpretation function.
+	* **delta.rkt**: the implementation of the delta interpretation function.
-	* errorMessagesMetafunctions.rkt: implementation of the meta-function #errmessage (mentioned in the paper)
+	* **errorMessagesMetafunctions.rkt**: implementation of the meta-function #errmessage (mentioned in the paper)
-	* grammarMetaFunctions.rkt: a couple of predicates over grammar's symbols (that ease the definition of several rules from the model) and some minor tasks related with the manipulation of phrases from that grammar (they are mostly implementation related).
+	* **grammarMetaFunctions.rkt**: a couple of predicates over grammar's symbols (that ease the definition of several rules from the model) and some minor tasks related with the manipulation of phrases from that grammar (they are mostly implementation related).
-	* gc.rkt: mechanization of garbage collection in Lua 5.2.
+	* **gc.rkt**: mechanization of garbage collection in Lua 5.2.
-	* objStoreMetafunctions.rkt: meta-function for the manipulation of the objects' store.
+	* **objStoreMetafunctions.rkt**: meta-function for the manipulation of the objects' store.
-	* substitution.rkt: our implementation of a substitution function, that suites our needs (in particular, we don't need it to be capture-avoiding).
+	* **substitution.rkt**: our implementation of a substitution function, that suites our needs (in particular, we don't need it to be capture-avoiding).
-	* tablesMetafunctions.rkt: several meta-functions that manipulate tables.
+	* **tablesMetafunctions.rkt**: several meta-functions that manipulate tables.
 This is the module where the meta-function addkeys (mentioned in the paper) is defined.
-	* valStoreMetafunctions.rkt: meta-function for the manipulation of the values' store.
+	* **valStoreMetafunctions.rkt**: meta-function for the manipulation of the values' store.
 	* Relations directory: each module corresponds to one relation from the ones composing our model.
 	* Tests directory: each meta-function and relation has its own test suite.
 They are placed in this directory.
 		* LuaTests: contains versions of the files from Lua 5.2's test suite that can be executed in our model.
 For each .lua file, a .rkt file is provided which implements a single test that compiles the corresponding .lua file and executes it in our model.

-3. Tests
+3. **Tests**

 The module Tests/runAllTests.rkt, when executed, calls every test suite specifically for the mechanization (that is, it doesn't call the Lua 5.2's compliance test suite).
 You should be able to open the file within DrRacket, execute it and see how all the tests passed.
 This test suite exploits the modular structure of the semantics, by testing each relation and meta-function in isolation, while also doing some "integration tests" (running some complete programs and testing snippets of code plugged into the execution environment).